Confidence on the Focal: Conformal Prediction with Selection-Conditional Coverage: Application to health risk prediction

 \section{Application to health risk prediction}

 Prediction machines are also widely used in healthcare for guiding clinical decision-making.
 These decisions may come from complicated underlying processes such as clinical resource optimization~\citep{ahmadi2017outpatient,master2017improving} or preliminary uncertainty quantification~\citep{olsson2022estimating}.
 Accounting for selections from complicated decision processes is necessary for reliable and informative uncertainty quantification.
-In this section, we demonstrate the application of our framework to health risk prediction settings where units are picked by complicated processes.
-We will consider three selection rules: \begin{enumerate}[(1)] \item \emph{Selection with constraints}.
+In this section, we demonstrate the application of our framework to health risk prediction settings.
+We will consider three selection rules:

+\begin{enumerate}[(1)] \item \emph{Selection with constraints}.
 Clinical decision makers may optimize a performance measure subject to certain constraints such as budget, capacity, or fairness~\citep{castro2012combined,kemper2014optimized,gocgun2014dynamic}, and send patients to different care categories.
 In Section~\ref{subsec:icu_cons}, we consider a stylized example where we minimize the total predicted ICU stay subject to total cost budget, where the selected units can be viewed as patients sent to a certain category. \item \emph{Selecting small conformal prediction sets}.
 Based on preliminary conformal prediction, one may suggest human intervention for units with large set sizes~\citep{olsson2022estimating,sokol2024conformalized} while leaving those with small prediction sets unattended.
-In Section~\ref{subsec:icu_size}, we re-calibrate predictive inference for those whose preliminary prediction sets are shorter than a threshold. \item \emph{Selection based on lower prediction bounds.} Practitioners may also focus on units whose preliminary prediction intervals lie above a threshold~\citep{business_conformal}.
-In Section~\ref{subsec:icu_high}, we study selected test units whose preliminary prediction intervals have lower bounds above a threshold. \end{enumerate} Among the above, rule (1) is covariate-dependent, while rules (2) and (3) can depend on the outcomes.
+In Section~\ref{subsec:icu_size}, we re-calibrate predictive inference for those whose preliminary prediction sets are shorter than a threshold. \item \emph{Selection based on upper prediction bounds.} Practitioners may also focus on units whose preliminary prediction intervals lie below a threshold~\citep{business_conformal}.
+In Section~\ref{subsec:icu_high}, we study selected test units whose preliminary prediction intervals have upper bounds below a threshold. \end{enumerate}

+Among the above, rule (1) is covariate-dependent, while rules (2) and (3) can depend on the outcomes.
 All of them are efficiently tackled by the computation tricks in Section~\ref{sec:compute}.